rashi12122001/smart-home-intrusuion-system/README.md

 The results underscore the project's success in creating an intelligent, responsive, and user-centric smart home security system.
 This innovation paves the way for enhanced security paradigms in contemporary living spaces, reflecting the potential of IoT technologies and Arduino integration in redefining home security standards.

 ![image](https://github.com/rashi12122001/smart-home-intrusuion-system/assets/74211043/3f84b32a-2bee-49f8-ae3e-e5b4d4fd601f)

+# ANALYSIS
+1)the data is fetched using Arduino UNO ESP module in thingspeak.
+2)the dataset is expanded further is analysed using Power BI.